Goodstein's theorem: Hereditary base-n notation

-Note that the exponents themselves are not written in base-n notation.
-For example, the expressions above include 25 and 34, and 5 > 2, 4 > 3.
+Note that the exponents of n themselves are not written in base-n notation, as is seen in the case 34, above.

-To convert a base-n representation to hereditary base-n notation, first rewrite all of the exponents in base-n notation.
-Then rewrite any exponents inside the exponents, and continue in this way until every number appearing in the expression (except the bases themselves) has been converted to base-n notation.
+To convert a base-n notation to a hereditary base-n notation, first rewrite all of the exponents as a sum of powers of n (with the limitation on the coefficients 0 ≤ a_{i} < n).
+Then rewrite any exponent inside the exponents again in base-n notation (with the same limitation on the coefficients), and continue in this way until every number appearing in the expression (except the bases themselves) is written in base-n notation.